 Our psychologists are health care professionals registered with the College of Psychologists of Ontario and have training at the doctoral level.
 They serve in diverse roles, such as assisting with medical treatment planning; testing learning abilities; helping patients learn tools to overcome debilitating challenges with mood, anxiety, stress, pain and trauma; helping patients and families with rehabilitation; assessing cognition after acquired brain injury or in preparation for or following epilepsy surgery; and helping families learn how to support their loved ones.
 Many UHN psychologists also conduct research in their respective areas and are actively involved in student training.

-Behavior therapists work with patients and family members to modify problematic behaviour (i.e., that may put themselves/others at risk, interfere with rehabilitation/recovery or impact quality of life).
+Behaviour therapists work with patients and family members to modify problematic behaviour (i.e., that may put themselves/others at risk, interfere with rehabilitation/recovery or impact quality of life).
 This is done using Applied Behavioural Analysis (ABA) to encourage informal positive interactions, naturally occurring consequences and an environment that reinforces appropriate behaviour.
-Behavior therapists work under the supervision of a licensed psychologist.
-Teaching of new coping or self-regulation strategies is often achieved using Cognitive Behaviour Therapy (CBT) strategies for behaviors that are driven by anxiety, depression and anger.
+Behaviour therapists work under the supervision of a licensed psychologist.
+Teaching of new coping or self-regulation strategies is often achieved using Cognitive Behaviour Therapy (CBT) strategies for behaviours that are driven by anxiety, depression and anger.

 Our rehabilitation therapists work in the brain injury, stroke and musculoskeletal patient programs and in the Complex Injury Outpatient Rehab program at Toronto Rehab.
 They receive referrals from various professions, such as occupational therapy, physiotherapy, speech language pathology, psychology and then deal with patients on a one-to-one basis or in group settings.